Executive Assistant on Phone

 3. Mix and Match

-It’s no us delegating tasks to team members or assistants who don’t have the skill set needed for success.
+It’s no use delegating tasks to team members or an Executive Assistant who don’t have the skill set needed for success.
 Take a moment to identify any tasks that require a specialized knowledge or previous experience.
 It may take a little while for training to take place before you can delegate these tasks.

 4. Tell ‘Em What You’re Gonna Tell ‘Em